Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### cft add_node

 The cft add_node command adds a new node to the {{< TransferCFT/axwayvariablesComponentShortName  >}} cluster.
 The number of nodes is incremented (uconf: cft.multi_node.nodes = N+1) .
 The internal data files associated with the new node are initialized and the node state is set to DISABLED (uconf:cft.multi_node.nodes.&lt;node_id>.nodestate).
-After adding the new node, you can enable it using the command: `cft enable_node -n x`
+After adding the new node, you can enable it using the command: `cft enable_node - n x`

 ****Syntax****